KINGSABRI/BufferOverflow-Kit/README.md

 How to use?
 --------------
 Make sure ruby is installed.
+Tested on Ruby 1.9.3 only

 **Required gems**